MS-DOS: History

 As an April Fool's Day joke in 2015, Microsoft Mobile launched a Windows Phone application called MS-DOS Mobile which was presented as a new mobile operating system and worked similar to MS-DOS.

-COMPAQ-DOS

-While developing the Compaq Portable in early 1982, Compaq engineers discovered that MS-DOS and IBM PC DOS are not identical, causing some compatibility issues.
-Microsoft's Bill Gates explained to Compaq's Rod Canion that the former's license agreement with IBM required Microsoft to use separate teams of developers, causing the code bases to diverge.
-While Microsoft could not sell PC DOS to Compaq, it could disclose to the latter the last version of DOS before the two operating systems diverged.
-Compaq licensed that version and used it to develop COMPAQ-DOS, slightly more compatible with PC DOS than MS-DOS.
-After customers began buying COMPAQ-DOS for use with other clones, Compaq stopped standalone sales and secretly licensed the operating system back to Microsoft.
-Microsoft discontinued its own development of MS-DOS and resold Compaq's software.
-By having Microsoft resell new versions of COMPAQ-DOS as MS-DOS a few months after Compaq released them, Compaq remained always slightly more compatible with the IBM PC than other clone makers.

 Versions

 Microsoft licensed or released versions of MS-DOS under different names like Lifeboat Associates "Software Bus 86" a.k.a.
 SB-DOS, COMPAQ-DOS, NCR-DOS or Z-DOS before it eventually enforced the MS-DOS name for all versions but the IBM one, which was originally called "IBM Personal Computer DOS", later shortened to IBM PC DOS.
 (Competitors released compatible DOS systems such as DR-DOS and PTS-DOS that could also run MS-DOS applications.)

-PC DOS and MS-DOS's code bases diverged after the IBM PC's debut.
-Microsoft later discontinued internal MS-DOS development and licensed COMPAQ-DOS from Compaq as MS-DOS.

 In the former Eastern bloc, MS-DOS derivatives named DCP (Disk Control Program) 3.20 and 3.30 (DCP 1700, DCP 3.3) and WDOS existed in the late 1980s.
 They were produced by the East German electronics manufacturer VEB Robotron.

 The following versions of MS-DOS were released to the public: